 With over 325 years of history and expertise in banking, Barclays operates in over 40 countries and employs approximately 83,500 people.
 Barclays moves, lends, invests and protects money for customers and clients worldwide.

-Barclays are delighted to be sponsoring Bradford Manufacturing Week in 2019, for the second year.
-After a successful launch in 2018, we are looking forward to working with the young people in the region to generate even more manufacturing opportunities, to engage, inspire and open their eyes to the realms of possibilities that they can follow for an exciting, successful career in manufacturing.
+Barclays are delighted to be sponsoring Bradford Manufacturing Week in 2021, for the fourth year.
+After a successful few of years, we are looking forward to working with the young people in the region to generate even more manufacturing opportunities, to engage, inspire and open their eyes to the realms of possibilities that they can follow for an exciting, successful career in manufacturing.
 Young people are the key to driving change and innovation in the sector to ensure that it remains globally competitive for our future generations.

 Naylor Wintersgill is the largest independent firm of chartered accountants based in Bradford city centre.
 To support our continued growth across the region, Naylor Wintersgill also has a second city centre office at One Park Row in Leeds.